ksm/SwiftInFlux/README.md

 > By default, most entities in a source file have internal access.
 This allows application developers to largely ignore access control while allowing framework developers full control over a framework's API.

-It's also possible to define attributes with public getters but private setters.
+It's also possible to define attributes with public getters but private setters using the `private(set)` syntax.

+It has been noted that the current access control design [makes unit testing a bit unwieldy](#limitations-of-current-access-control-design).

 Source: http://adcdownload.apple.com//Developer_Tools/xcode_6_beta_4_o2p8fz/xcode_6_beta_4_release_notes.pdf